 Most exercise bikes won’t come with a touchscreen, or even Bluetooth and WiFi connectivity.
 You’re most likely going to get a basic LCD display on just about any budget exercise bike, and only a few will be able to connect to a fitness app (such as iFIT or Zwift) or heart rate monitor.

-Best Budget Exercise Bike FAQs
+Best Budget Exercise Bike: FAQs

-Are home exercise bikes worth it?
+Are cheap exercise bikes effective?

 Further reading